 In this book, departing from the building blocks represented by time and space, moving through the relation with the body, the other, the world and finally to the dreams, the Self is disentangled in its own dynamic features.

-The continuous integration of the spatio-temporal approach with psychodynamic processes behind the transformation of the Self is highly innovative and shed a novel perspective on the case histories reported.
+The continuous integration of the spatio-temporal approach with psychodynamic processes behind the transformation of the Self is highly innovative and sheds a novel perspective on the case histories reported.